 Historically all Russian light aircraft (Yak plus Sukhoi) used the V-530 2-blade propeller.
 Owners today have, however, the opportunity to use significantly superior 3-blade propellers, principally from MT in Germany .

 Important points are: –

 - The V-530 was manufactured by Speriott, who are based at Stupino near Moscow.
 Unfortunately they have reacted to falling demands for new propellers by increasing prices to compensate.
-This had led to the new ex-factory price being Euro 10,000 and at that level, those in the market for a new propeller will almost certainly choose a ‘new technology’ 3-blade propeller from the West.
-Today production has effectively stopped.
+This had led to the new ex-factory price being over Euro 10,000 and at that level, those in the market for a new propeller will almost certainly choose a ‘new technology’ 3-blade propeller from the West.
+Today, Russian production has stopped.